Last updated on August 03th, 2022

 Teams & responsibilities: This last step falls in the hands of project managers, business analysts, and marketing experts.

 There are endless development cycles that companies can use.
-Some of them have already perfected their versions and became well-oiled machines with the shortest cycle times.
+Some of them have already perfected their versions and become well-oiled machines with the shortest cycle times.
 On the other hand, you have companies that are just starting off and need guidance on how to create a product and launch it.

 Since there are so many types of product development cycles, let’s talk about 2 examples – 1 for hardware products and 1 for software products.